 - Price: from 77 us$

 We used the Lonely Planet`s Vietnam travel guide on our trip.
 You can get that and other great books by clicking on the pictures below:

 Have you ever tried kite surfing?
 Is it something you would like to try?
 Please leave a comment in the comment area below!
-If you like this blog post, or find it useful, please share and like on social media!
+If you like this blog post or find it useful, please share and like it on social media!
 Thanks! 🙂

 Disclosure: Some of the links in this article are affiliate links, and we will earn a small percentage of the sale if you purchase through them at absolutely no extra cost to you!
 This helps us keep the content up to date, create new travel guides, and keep the website going.
 Thank you! ♥ For more information, see our disclosure here.